JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 ### Closures

 A lambda expression or anonymous function (as well as a [local function](functions.html#local-functions) and an [object expression](object-declarations.html#object-expressions)) can access its _closure_, i.e. the variables declared in the outer scope.
-Unlike Java, the variables captured in the closure can be modified:
+The variables captured in the closure can be modified in the lambda:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>